 The shares represented by all valid proxies received by Internet, by telephone or by mail will be voted in the manner specified.
-If you fail to indicate your voting preferences, the persons named in the proxy will vote on your behalf for election of the nominees for director listed below, for approval of the compensation of the company's "named executive officers," for holding a stockholders' advisory vote to approve, by advisory vote, the compensation of the company's "named executive officers" every year and for ratification of the appointment of our independent registered public accounting firm.
+If you fail to indicate your voting preferences, the persons named in the proxy will vote on your behalf for election of the nominees for director listed below, for approval of the compensation of the company's "named executive officers" and for ratification of the appointment of our independent registered public accounting firm.